 Conduct a site survey to determine available access, easement issues and workarounds.
 [P&Z, PW]

+Designate the Baltimore and Drum Point Railroad Bed trail as a focus area and increase awareness by placing trail markers along the trail route and a sign near the intersection of Main Street and Church Street that includes a map and an educational message about the significance of the trail.
+Consider including Kings Memorial Park and other cultural assets along Main Street on the map and in the educational message.
+[P&Z, P&R]

 Objective 2: Prioritize completion of missing sidewalk segments in the Town Center.

 Establish as a priority the completion of all sidewalks within the Town Center to a uniform grade and of a width, where possible, to permit two-way traffic.
 [PW]